 12. Go Golfing

-Golfers, take note: Abbotsford is home to three different golf courses, each with its own appeal.
+Golfers, take note: Abbotsford is home to a variety of golf courses, each with its own appeal.

 Ledgeview Golf and Country Club is a challenging but rewarding 18-hole course.
 It is generally regarded as one of the best courses in the area and is often the top pick for visiting golf fans.
 Ledgeview is open year-round: unless there is snow on the ground (which is not very often), it's game on.